 The course has broad appeal to all IT professionals, including IT decision makers, architects, product management, and technical support staff.
 The course does not require any prior wireless knowledge, although learners must have rudimentary knowledge of IP networking.

-The course is 40% hands on labs and 60% lecture.
-Labs are a combination of individual labs and team-oriented goal-based labs where learners collaborate to solve problems and implement solutions.
+The course is 50% hands on labs and 50% lecture.
+Labs are combination of individual labs and team-oriented goal-based labs where learners collaborate to solve problems and implement solutions.

 Learners will focus on understanding key aspects of the physical layer.
 Learners are introduced to spectrum analyzers and wireless network cards, and shown how to analyze and access the quality of the wireless medium and detect sources of interference.
 Learners will attain a solid understanding of why wireless and wired networks require different protocols and procedures in order to reliably transmit data over a wireless medium.
-At the end of day 1, learners will have an understanding of how to conduct a physical layer site survey in their business environment.
+At the end of day 1 learners will have a broad understanding of how to conduct a layer 1 site survey.

 - Identify the unique challenges of transmitting data over a wireless medium

 - List the major components of a radio

 - Understand the impact of frequency on coverage